-Looking at the age of people injured and killed in impaired driving crashes, injuries and fatalities peak for people aged 25-34.
-There is a decrease as age increases, with a smaller peak in fatalities for people aged 65+.
+Looking at the age of people killed or injured in impaired driving crashes, fatalities and injuries peak for people aged 25-34.
+There is a decrease as age increases, with a smaller peak in fatalities for people aged 55-64.